shannenlolol/SG_Routing_UI_SL/docs/Test Procedures.md

 * Refresh loads blockages into the list and map markers/circles appear.
 * Adding a blockage creates it.
+* Adding a blockage with the same name as an exisiting blockage displays an error.
+* Adding a blockage with invalid coordinates displays an error.
 * Deleting removes it from the list/map.
 * Selecting a blockage focuses the map on it.
-* As auto reroute is implemented, route refresh/recompute is triggered after add/delete where applicable.
+* As auto reroute is implemented, route recompute is triggered after blockage add/delete where applicable.

 <p>
   <img src="../frontend/public/images/us11_add_blockage.png" width="80%" />